MicrosoftDocs/winrt-related/winrt-related-src/schemas/storemanifest/storemanifestschema2015/element-dependencies.md

 ---
-Description: Declares requirements that a package depends on to be applicable to a device Search.Product: eADQiWindows 10XVcnh
+description: Declares requirements that a package depends on to be applicable to a device Search.Product: eADQiWindows 10XVcnh
 title: Dependencies
 ms.assetid: a1e745c9-a804-42cf-a107-7fb860cc8289